stackbit-sales/azimuth-next-contentful-demo/README.md

 This is Stackbit's "Azimuth" theme built with [Next.js](https://nextjs.org/) and powered by [Contentful](https://www.contentful.com).

-It's built specifically for Solutions Engineers to customize the theme using fields in the content model. **It is NOT optimized for production.**
+**The theme is NOT optimized for production.** The theme is built specifically for Solutions Engineers to customize the theme using fields in the content model.

 Click the button below to create a new website from this theme using Stackbit: